 Formerly known as "cot death", SIDS refers to the sudden death of a previously healthy baby under a year old.
 The grief which accompanies the death of a baby is often exacerbated by feelings of guilt, as the parents wonder if they could in some way have contributed to their baby's death.
 Research shows that the cause of SIDS is unknown: babies appear healthy prior to death, and SIDS cannot be prevented.

 The Irish Sudden Infant Death Association (ISIDA) provides a range of support and information services, including a nationwide support helpline, a handbook of information on SIDS, a befriending service and annual memorial services for SIDS babies.
-It can be contacted at Carmichael House, North Brunswick Street, Dublin 7.

 Department of Social Protection